brooklynrail/brooklynrail-platform/content/people/charles-gaines.md

 name: Charles Gaines
 first_name: Charles
 last_name: Gaines
-short_bio: "A pivotal figure in the field of conceptual art, Charles Gaines engages the formulas and systems that interrogate relationships between the objective and the subjective realms.
+short_bio: "A pivotal figure in the field of conceptual art, **Charles Gaines** engages formulas and systems to interrogate the relationships between the objective and subjective realms.
 He has been the subject of numerous exhibitions in the US and internationally, and his work is in prominent public collections including at the MoMA, the Whitney Museum of American Art, the Studio Museum in Harlem, and LACMA.
 Gaines lives and works in Los Angeles.
 He